ardeshir/docs/AWS_Step_Functions_Redshift_Data_API_CloudWatch.md

 # AWS Step Functions Workflow for Redshift Data API triggered from CloudWatch

-Using AWS Step Functions to run the UNLOAD command on RedShift using the RedShift Data API is an efficient approach.
+Using AWS Step Functions to run the UNLOAD command on Redshift using the Redshift Data API is an efficient approach.
 This way, you avoid using Lambda for long-running queries and directly manage the workflow with Step Functions triggered by CloudWatch Events.

-#### Step 1: Configure AWS RedShift Data API
+#### Step 1: Configure AWS Redshift Data API

-1. Enable the RedShift Data API:
+1. Enable the Redshift Data API:
-	- Ensure that your RedShift cluster is using an IAM role that has the necessary permissions to use the Data API.
+	- Ensure that your Redshift cluster is using an IAM role that has the necessary permissions to use the Data API.
 	- Create an IAM Role for Step Functions:
-2. This role will need permissions to execute the RedShift Data API commands.
+2. This role will need permissions to execute the Redshift Data API commands.
-	- Example IAM Policy for RedShift Data API:
+	- Example IAM Policy for Redshift Data API:
 ```json
 {
   "Version": "2012-10-17",